colinlucs/microservices-orchestration-amqp-example/README.md

 * Payment Service: process payment for the shopping cart
 * Inventory Service: allocate product from inventory
 * Order Service: fulfill the customer order
-* Customer Service: notify customer about the shopping fulfillment state
+* Customer Service: notify the customer about the shopping fulfillment state
 * Back Office Service: handle the exception if  transaction rollback is not possible

 Launch the service simulator respectively as below: